skellat/skellat.github.io/CONTRIBUTING.md

 CONTRIBUTING
 ============

-We reserve the right to reject any pull request for any reason or not reason at all.
-Please include a rationale statement with your pull request.
-PR templates will be provided in due course.
+Please file an issue first explaining your request before proposing a patch.
+We reserve the right to take any action necessary to preserve the operation of this site that in our judgment we deem necessary.